NicholasLYang/uptointerpretation/content/posts/what-comes-after-hackathons.md

 extended period for people to mingle and even cowork.
 Perhaps at the end of the year we could have a gathering that doubles as a mini-hackathon.
 Basically, I'd try to have events outside of talks.

+Extending from events, conferences are essentially a larger scale version.
+They have talks, yes, but they also have workshops and chances to socialize.